 Generator Asset may specify Offered CLAIM10 and Offered CLAIM30.

-Except as otherwise provided in Market Rule 1 Section III.1.11.5, a Supply Offer for a Generator Asset that is not cleared for the Day-Ahead Energy Market automatically carries over for use in the Real-Time Energy Market unless modified pursuant to Market Rule 1 Section III.1.10.9.
+Except as otherwise provided in Market Rule 1 Section III.1.11.5, a Supply Offer for a Generator Asset that is not cleared for the Day-Ahead Market automatically carries over for use in the Real-Time Energy Market unless modified pursuant to Market Rule 1 Section III.1.10.9.

 Only one Supply Offer for each Generator Asset is in effect at any given time during an Operating Day.